chef/chef/README.md

 Whenever a change is checked in to `master`, the patch version of `chef` is bumped.
 To do this, the `lita-versioner` bot listens to github for merged PRs, and when it finds one, takes these actions:

 1. Bumps the patch version in `lib/chef/version.rb` (e.g. 0.9.14 -> 0.9.15).
-2. Runs `rake dependencies:update_conservative` to update the `Gemfile.lock` and `Gemfile.windows.lock` to include the new version.
+2. Runs `rake dependencies:update_conservative` to update the `Gemfile.lock` to include the new version.
 3. Pushes to `master` and submits a new build to Chef's Jenkins cluster.

 ## Component Versions